ravudet/gardening/schedule.md

 - broccoli (don't buy if you already have an unopened pack)
 - chives (these may not be available yet; they will definitely become available by 01/11; record when they do become available)
 - basil (these may not be available yet; they will definitely become available by 01/04; record when they do become available)
+- parsley (these may not be available yet; they will definitely become available by 01/11; record when they do become available)

 ### seed counts
 - Chives (no variety)